MirisWisdom/HCE/spv3/legacy/loader/master/README.md

 This repository contains the source & documentation for SPV3.Loader.

 The loader is a wrapper for the HCE executable.
-It extends the loading procedure whilst accepting the same startup parameters as the HCE executable.
+It extends the loading procedure whilst accepting the same start-up parameters as the HCE executable.

 The additional functionality, at the moment, includes: